By way of

-“What kind of wise man are you, you're wasting my time?”
+“What kind of wise man are you, you're wasting my time.”

-“Thank you...may I leave?“
+“Thank you.
+May I leave?“

 “Not until you tell me what your problem is,” said the villager.

-looked at the simpleton then like a bolt of lightning reached across the open space separating them and slapped the simpleton's head.
+lightning, his hand reached across the open space separating them and slapped the simpleton's head.
 “You’re eating shit you imbecile!
 Stop eating shit and see what happens!”

 The perplexed look on the face of the simpleton drew a burst of laughter from the elder.